adoyle-h/lsp-toggle.nvim/README.md

 The versions follows the rules of SemVer 2.0.0.
 For more information on SemVer, please visit http://semver.org/ .

-## Other Projects
-- [adoyle-h/neovim-config](https://github.com/adoyle-h/neovim-config): You may be interested in my neovim config

 ## Copyright and License

 Copyright 2022 ADoyle (adoyle.h@gmail.com) Some Rights Reserved.